chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] allow users to simply enter a git remote url for adding a market rather than a key/value pair (name is already handled in the .mrkt file) -> use just `<value>` if its an already existing market to add. use `key/val` to create a new market with that name `key`.
 - [x] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts -> automatically prints the new appended settings by default
 - [x] if using -ask, and yes to scripts, then overload script settings as well.
 - [x] add code to default scripts (hello-world)